linilss/dat255/Reflektioner/Fredrik_Mile.md

 **Time spent:** Lectures & exercises: 2 , Finding the most useful statments: 2 , group meetings 8h ,discussions and helping: 4h
 **Total: 16h**

+## Week 5
+### What do I want to learn or understand better?

+During the sprint, two days were lost due to Valborg and May 1th which resulted in a few unfinished tasks since we didn't plan the sprint good enough.
+This could have been avoided by acknowledging the fact that we knew that the two days would be lost.
+To the coming sprint I would like to plan the sprint better, the number of tasks should and the size of the tasks shouldn't be too big.
+I want to learn how to form the sprintbacklog, according to the actual available time window.
+This will be through a more accurate time review and understanding lasts sprints issues.

+### How can I help someone else, or the entire team, to learn something new?

+I really like to discuss different ways to find and reach a solution, by inviting to discussions I feel that I can help my team to reach our common goals.
+I have experience in programming in general and if someone needs help to solve a programming-oriented issue I'm going to try my best to help them out.

+The main technical problem we are facing is to understand how to reuse the existing code in a way we are pleased with.
+This means that we need to understand the code and I can see myself helping my team members with that.
+I found it easier to understand code by discussing it.

+### What is my contribution towards the team’s application of scrum?
+I have participated in Scrum meetings and daily scrums.
+I was active while discussing the upcoming sprints userstories/tasks and I came with input to the teams reflection.
+I have been the contact person between us in the group and the end user.
+I have come up with ideas and reflections with the end-user so that we in the team has gotten a clear idea about what to do.

+### What is my contribution towards the team’s deliveries?

+During this sprint I have taken back a feature that we removed during previous sprint, it turned out that the end-user wanted that feature after all.
+Beyond reviewing tasks I helped with displaying a vessel's destination port instead of its name.
+During the coming sprint I will contribute to the development of the new ETA-view that we started with this sprint.

+**Time spent:** Tutorial: 2 , Recovery removed feature:  3 , group meetings 4h ,discussions and helping: 2h
+**Total: 11h**